seaweedfs/seaweedfs-operator/README.md

 $ git clone https://github.com/seaweedfs/seaweedfs-operator --depth=1
 ```

-To deploy the operator with webhooks enabled, follow the instructions in the `config/default/kustomization.yaml` file to uncomment the components you need.
+To deploy the operator with webhooks enabled, make sure you have installed the `cert-manager`(Installation docs: https://cert-manager.io/docs/installation/) in your cluster, then follow the instructions in the `config/default/kustomization.yaml` file to uncomment the components you need.

 Then run the command to deploy the operator into your cluster: